spinnaker/spinnaker.github.io/community/gardening/developing-plugins.md

 ## Intro to plugins assignment at Spinnaker Gardening Days

 To jump into Spinnaker plugins, start by creating a custom separate stage plugin.
-This will help you become familiar with using the framework.
-For your first plugin project, we recommend that you leverage the new SimpleStage extension point to add your custom pipeline stage to Spinnaker.
+This will help you become familiar with the framework.
+For your first plugin project, we recommend that you use the new `SimpleStage` extension point to add your custom pipeline stage to Spinnaker.
 Read more in the [Plugin Creators Guide](https://www.spinnaker.io/guides/developer/plugin-creators/).

 __Consult these guides to get started.
 Check this page for more plugin training videos, to be added soon!__